pmistry9597/Ray_Trace-Rust/README.md

     ```bash
     cargo build --release
     ```
-    as render times are very slow with `cargo run`
+    as render times are very slow with `cargo run`.

 ## Why did I make this?
 I wanted to combine my eagerness to learn Rust, my interest in simulations, and my love of airplanes and space into one project!